zjrohrbach/markdown-wkshts/Honors-Agenda.md

 ---------

 1. Notes: Projectile Motion <sub>[video][notes]</sub>
-2.
+2. Do the [Projectile Motion PhET Lab][lab]
 3. Work time on Syllabus

-*If you are absent, please take a look at the video version of the notes provided.*
+*If you are absent, please take a look at the video version of the notes provided and work on the PhET lab.*